Update an existing source connector.

 Display name for the source connector.

-Connector-specific configuration properties using dot notation.
-Use GET /sources/connectors with connector_code to retrieve the full schema — only include properties where user_defined: true.
+Connector-specific configuration properties using dot notation (e.g., 'table.include.list', 'schema.include.list').
+Use the GET /sources/connectors endpoint with a connector_code query parameter to retrieve the full configuration schema for a specific connector type.

 Successful Response